 DDI professional training adds to the diving professional a new set of tools and knowledge to train disabled divers safely and certify their students as a scuba diver, with varied levels of limitations depending on the student’s ability to perform program requirements and standards (see below).

-Scuba diving has shown numerous advantages as a social and physical rehabilitation of disabled individuals, allowing them to interact in a near weightless state, with many feeling that the normal obstacles and restrictions their disability gives them on land, disappears in water when given the right equipment and training.
+Scuba diving has shown numerous advantages as a social and physical rehabilitation of disabled individuals, (link to information for Physical Rehabilitation Practioners to learn more) allowing them to interact in a near weightless state, with many feeling that the normal obstacles and restrictions their disability gives them on land, disappears in water when given the right equipment and training.
 It is common knowledge that participating in regular recreational activities, which involves physical exercise, is rewarded with better health, both physically and mentally.
 Scuba diving is also a social sport, and as such can have a tremendous positive effect on disabled divers and their ability to interact with non-disabled divers alike.
 As a diving professional the work with disabled divers is also rewarding as the students share their excitement and joy of their experiences.
 For diving professionals and dive centers alike, offering DDI programs can both help them differentiate themselves from their competitors, but also offer added value to their community and staff.

 At Texas Dive Center, we believe there are no limitations to enjoying the activity of scuba.
 Our Instructor Trainer is a 60% disabled Veteran of 29 years of military service himself and has been scuba diving since 1973 - "Let us introduce you to the no barrier freedom of scuba diving."

 This candidate may dive with any other certified adult diver.

 This candidate has performed all DDI skill requirements, knowledge development and physical stamina requirements of the training programs standards.
 This candidate have demonstrated the ability to provide equal assistance to a fellow diver, should a distress situation occur and assistance be required.